 • By Train: Circumvesuviana Napoli-Sorrento line, Circumvesuviana Napoli-Poggiomarino line, Train FS Napoli-Salerno

-Nearest Stop: Pompei Villa dei Misteri Station for Porta Marina and Piazza Esedra entrances
+Nearest stop: Pompei Villa dei Misteri Station for Porta Marina and Piazza Esedra entrances

 • By Bus: SITA from Napoli and Salerno, BUSITALIA Campania n.
 4 from Salerno, BUSITALIA Campania n.
 50 express coach from Salerno (by motorway)